Interested in being a GPS Mentor for the 2021-2022 school year? Apply here!

 From there, the GPS Coordinators will match the requestor with a trained GPS mentor.
 The requestor and GPS mentor can then quickly arrange a place and time to meet that works for both of them, including evenings and weekends.
 Students who meet with a GPS mentor are also asked to complete a confidential survey so that we can continually assess and improve the program.

 Note: At this time, this program is only available for University of Michigan undergraduate and graduate students.

 If you're interested in being a mentor:

-Fill out our mentor application, and a staff member will connect with you.
+Fill out our volunteer interest form, and a staff member will connect with you.
 Once accepted as a mentor, you'll go through a training process to better prepare you for being a GPS mentor.

 Note: Because mentor-mentee matches are made based on detailed information, provided by both mentors and mentees, you may not be paired with a mentee right away.